Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras: Introduction

+For geometric problems in control theory, robotics, computer vision and graphics, Lie group methods provide the machinery to study continuous symmetries inherent to the problem~\citep{murray1994mathematical,liu2010computational,lynch2017modern,barrau2017invariant,van2020equivariant,yang2021larnet,lin2022legged, ghaffari2022progress}.
+Lie algebras are vector spaces that locally preserve the group structure, enabling efficient computation~\citep{teng2022lie, lin2023proprioceptive}.
+The standard group representation (linear group action) on Lie algebras is given by conjugation or adjoint action~\citep{hall2013lie}.

+The equivariance property preserves the symmetry group structure, often a Lie group, such that the feature map commutes with the group representation.
+An equivariant model, by construction, generalizes over the variations caused by the group actions.
+Therefore, it reduces the sampling complexity in learning and improves the robustness and transparency facing input variations.
+Equivariant models have gained success in various domains, including but not limited to the modeling of molecules \citep{thomas2018tensor}, physical systems \citep{finzi2020generalizing}, social networks \citep{maron2018invariant}, images \citep{worrall2017harmonic}, and point clouds \citep{zhu20234d}.
+Convolutional neural networks (CNNs) are translation-equivariant, enabling stable image features regardless of the pixel positions in the image plane.
+Typical extensions include rotation \citep{cohen2017convolutional} and scale \citep{worrall2019deep} equivariance, while more general extensions are also explored \citep{macdonald2022enabling}.

+In this paper, we propose a new type of equivariant model that captures the symmetry in Lie algebra spaces.
+For a given Lie algebra, we represent its elements as vectors by specifying a set of bases, and represent the adjoint actions as matrix multiplications, exploiting the isometry structure of Lie algebras to handle such data in typical vector form.
+Through the connection between inner products and the Killing form, we generalize the architecture of Vector Neurons~\cite{deng2021vector}, a $\mathrm{SO}(3)$-equivariant network originally designed for point cloud data in 3-D Euclidean space, to process data in arbitrary semisimple Lie algebra.
+We further build new types of equivariant network layers that exploit the structure of Lie algebras and extend the flexibility of the model.
+Using $\mathfrak{so}(3)$, $\mathfrak{sl}(3)$, and $\mathfrak{sp}(4)$ as examples, we conduct experiments on various tasks in physics, computer vision, and general function fitting, and show that our proposed network has wide applicability and competitive performance.

-Overall, the contributions of our paper are summarized as follows: \begin{itemize} \item We propose a new adjoint-equivariant network architecture, enabling the processing of input data that represent transformations. \item We develop new network designs using the Killing form and the Lie bracket structure for equivariant activation and invariant layers for Lie algebraic representation learning. \item The proposed network models the equivariance of any semisimple Lie algebras, which relaxes the requirement in previous work~\cite{deng2021vector} for the Lie group to be compact. \item We open-source our code at: \href{https://github.com/UMich-CURLY/LieNeurons}{https://github.com/UMich-CURLY/LieNeurons}. \end{itemize}
+In particular, the contributions of this work are as follows. \begin{enumerate} \item We propose a new adjoint-equivariant network architecture, enabling the processing of finite-dimensional semisimple Lie algebraic input data.
+Such models frequently appear in real-world geometric problems. \item We develop new network designs using the Killing form and the Lie bracket structure for equivariant activation and invariant layers for Lie algebraic representation learning. \item We propose equivariant channel mixing layers that enable fusing information across the geometric dimension, which was not possible in the previous work~\cite{deng2021vector}. \item The software implementation is available at \hyperlink{https://github.com/UMich-CURLY/LieNeurons}{https://github.com/UMich-CURLY/LieNeurons}. \end{enumerate}